zdravkov/kendo-docs/web/combobox/cascading.md

 Here is a list of the actions which the child combobox makes during the initialization:

 - Checks if the "cascadeFrom" property is set.
-If not then the cascading is not enabled.
+If not then the cascading is disabled.
 - Tries to find the parent combobox object.
 If the result is null, then the functionality is omitted.
 - The child combobox will listen to any changes of the parent's value.
 - If the parent does not have a value, then the child will be disabled.
 - If the parent has a value, then the child will be enabled and will filter its data depending on it.
-Here how the filter options will look like:
+Here is how the filter options will look like:

         field: "parentID",  //the dataValueField of the parent